alexandr-g/alex-blog/content/posts/2019-12-07/index.md

 <img src="https://i.imgur.com/0yawYK3.png" width='710' />

-you can do performance audits using Google Chrome Dev Tools on `https://localhost:<port>` but that's not what we are really interested.
+you can do performance audits using Google Chrome Dev Tools on `https://localhost:<port>` but that's not what we are interested in.

-We want to measure performance development after each push and commit to remote repository.
+We want to measure performance development after each push and commit to a remote repository.

 ## Lighthouse CI Action

-[GitHub Actions](https://github.com/features/actions) is a powerful way to automate different sort of tasks and they live close to your source if you're using GitHub which is super handy.
+[GitHub Actions](https://github.com/features/actions) is a powerful way to automate different sorts of tasks and they live close to your source if you're using GitHub which is super handy.

 > We're going to create the most basic example: run Lighthouse on each push to the repo and save results as action artifacts.